pdrakeweb/hyperic-mongodb/README.md

 2011-02-21 13:53:54,001 INFO  [ScannerThread] [org.hyperic.hq.product.server.session.ProductManagerEJBImpl@320] mongodb unknown -- registering
 2011-02-21 13:53:54,217 INFO  [ScannerThread] [org.hyperic.hq.product.server.mbean.ProductPluginDeployer@654] HQ plugin mongodb deployed
 </pre>
-* If the out above does not appear in the log file ensure that the file is in the directory along with several other files ending with _-plugin.xml_ and _-plugin.jar_
+* If the output above does not appear in the log file ensure that the file is in the directory along with several other files ending with _-plugin.xml_ and _-plugin.jar_
 * It is not necessary to restart the server, it automatically picks up new plugins.

 #### Client Installation

 * Copy the file _hyperic-mongodb.xml_ into the plugins folder under the client installation.
-The path should be similar to: agent/bundles/agent-4.4.0-1509/pdk/plugins/
+The path should be similar to:
+** For Hyperic 4.5.1

+    hq-plugins

+** For Hyperic 4.4

+    agent/bundles/agent-4.4.0-1509/pdk/plugins/

 * Restart the agent to pull in the new plugin file

 ### Developers